 The Development Department coordinates the approval processes for building, planning, zoning, and redevelopment activities in the city.
 The department ensures that existing properties and newly constructed buildings meet all applicable codes and regulations.
 It also provides comprehensive planning services and zoning information.

 Refer to each of these web pages for more information:

 Long Range Planning

 Comprehensive planning takes a long view to envision places where people will live, work, and play in the city over the next 10 years and beyond.
-The City of New Port Richey’s Comprehensive Plan anticipates community change affecting the availability of public services and infrastructure, and provides policy direction for decisions about growth and development and preserving special places
+The City of New Port Richey’s Comprehensive Plan anticipates community change affecting the availability of public services and infrastructure, which provides policy direction for decisions about growth and development and preserving special places.

 The City of New Port Richey Comprehensive Plan is an official document adopted by City Council that guides decision making on the physical, economic, and social aspects of the community.
 The plan contains goals, objectives, and policies–including the Future Land Use Map and Future Transportation Map – that serve as the City’s 10-year blueprint for growth and development.

 Florida’s Community Planning Act requires that all local governments adopt a Comprehensive Plan, in part to ensure that necessary infrastructure will be in place to serve current and future residents.
 This concept, known as concurrency, is based on adopted level of service standards for certain public facilities and services, such as roads, parks, and drinking water supply systems.